oxygen-updater/build-props/README.md

 ## File naming schemes

 File names are usually taken from the `ro.rom.version` field, stripping out "HydrogenOS", "OxygenOS", or variants of the OS name.
-For Nord 2 5G, `ro.build.display.id` is used.
+For devices running on the ColorOS-based OxygenOS (eg Nord 2, 10 Pro), `ro.build.display.id` is used.
 The extension can either be `.prop` (for a `build.prop` or `oem_build.prop` file), or `.getprop` (for a `getprop` output), depending on what the file is.

 ## Directory structure